 He fills stages in countries as different as Turkey or the United States and rubs shoulders with personalities like Barack Obama, who invites him to his political rallies.
 Not in vain, The New York Times says that "he is rewriting the rules of what it means to be a Latin superstar in an era of smartphones and social networks.

-For many music experts, that's because Balvin, before any other Latin American artist in the urban genre, understood that the success of music was in the global, and began to mix the reguetón with more universal rhythms such as electronic, hip hop and more pop sounds.
+For many music experts, that's because Balvin, before any other Latin American artist in the urban genre, understood that the success of music was global, and began to mix the reguetón with more universal rhythms such as electronic, hip hop, and more pop sounds.
 He himself has said it in his interviews: "I make music as a Latin, but I recognize myself as a citizen of the world.
-And as such I have to make music to connect people from Medellin, Thailand or Australia.
+And as such I have to make music to connect people from Medellin, Thailand, or Australia.

 As Mariangela Rubbini, director of Shock magazine, says: "He made the urban genre look cool.
 With 'Machika' and 'Mi Gente' (songs from 2017) he left everyone speechless because he was very clever in mixing Latin rhythm, dance and essence with the sounds they like outside.

 That's in addition to his personality.
 Since he started in music, Balvin has said he wants to "eat the world.
 And he has struggled every day of his life to make it happen.
 Not for nothing do many of his friends refer to him as a tireless worker with clear dreams and goals.